 - The Skullkickers spend a lot of time in taverns.
 In "Eighty Eyes on an Evil Island", they visit The Gizzard, which is every Fantasy Tavern ever.
 Literally.

-- Shrek 2 features one, where Puss In Boots is hired.
+- Shrek 2 features one, appropriately named The Poisoned Apple, where Puss In Boots is hired.

 - T meets Leonardo in one of these in Quest Of The Delta Knights, complete with buxom serving wenches, sleeping quarters and drunken, superstitious peasants.